flatmapit/dicom-fabricator/README.md

 # DICOM Fabricator

-FICOM Fabricator (DF) is intended to be a tool for the use of PACS administrators and radiology clinical integrations developers and maintaines.
+DICOM Fabricator (DF) is intended to be a tool for the use of PACS administrators and radiology clinical integrations developers and maintaines.
 DF is a DICOM study generation and PACS query system built with Python and Flask.
 DF allows you to query and C-MOVE across multiple PACS, create synthetic DICOM studies from user input or HL7 ORM messages for test purposes, and monitor PACS status with C-ECHO.

 ![Dashboard Screenshot](docs/images/dashboard.png)